MafiaHub/awesome-mafia/README.md

 - [CacheRE](https://github.com/user-attachments/files/16268033/CacheRE.v1.1.%2B.1.2.zip) - Can edit all values of cache.bin

 ### Check.bin Editors
-Check.bin is a file where the pedestrian and vehicle mesh networks are stored, without it, Lost Heaven would be a ghost town
+Check.bin is a file where the pedestrian and vehicle mesh networks are stored, it is used for custom navigation for car and humans entities
 - [Check.bin Editor](https://github.com/user-attachments/files/16273704/Check.bin.Editor.EN%2BRU.zip) - Can edit and create check.bin navigation mesh for pedestrians, vehicles, enemies and more
 - [CheckRE](https://github.com/user-attachments/files/16273712/CheckRE.1.3.zip) - Can edit check.bin to add pedestrians and vehicles

+### Road.bin Editors
+Road.bin is a file where car navigation network is stored
+- [Road.bin Creator](https://github.com/user-attachments/files/16325027/Road.bin.Creator.zip) - Can create Road.bin file from scratch from values given by the user, tool can be switched to English or Russian language
+- [Road.bin Editor (by djbozkosz)](https://github.com/user-attachments/files/16325116/Road.bin.Editor.zip) - Can edit car navigation network
+- [RoadRE](https://github.com/user-attachments/files/16325123/RoadRE.v0.1.zip) - ???
+Can edit the speed and drive side of cars?

 ## DTA extractors and packers
 - [MafiaDataXTractor](https://github.com/user-attachments/files/16238944/MafiaDataXTractor.zip) - Most popular program for extracting .dta files